lyoshenka/cloudflare-ddns/README.md

 ### Edit config.php - enter your CloudFlare credentials and domain details
 ```

+## Use

 ### Local mode

-Uses the public IP of the machine you're running this on to update your CF record.
+Run this to update the Cloudflare DNS record to point to the public IP of the machine you're on.

 ```
 ./ddns.php